sanneVB/odin-recipes/README.md

 # odin-recipes
-Recipes a la Odin Project
+Recipe site a la Odin Project

+A site demonstrating some basic skills thought by the Odin Project course.

+- Linking
+- Listing
+- HTML Boilerplate
+- Image